MobSlicer152/purpl2/README.md

 The engine is/will be made of these components:

-- `platform` - Platform abstraction, handles the compiler(s) used for that platform but also OS functions, also handles "video" (another Quake 2 idea sort of), through functions that hide most details about the underlying window and such.
+- `platform` - Platform abstraction, handles OS functions, also handles "video" (another Quake 2 idea sort of), through functions that hide most details about the underlying window and such.
 - `engine` - Currently contains a camera structure and function, a transform structure, and some ECS stuff.
 - `rendersystem` (`engine/rendersystem`) - API-independant frontend for rendering, also inspired a bit by Quake 2.
 - `rendersystem-vk` (`engine/rendersystem/vulkan`) - Vulkan render backend, probably most of the code.